coderefinery/mma/_episodes/07-cffi.md

 We will stay with the same pi example but please picture your project instead.

-Image one of two situations:
+Imagine one of two situations:

 - Either you have a Python code and want to create a C/Fortran back-end.
 - You have a (possibly legacy) C/C++/Fortran code and wish to create a Python front-end.